GSA/voc_admin/README.md

 or the Win32 version of JRuby 1.7.1.

-Both versions rely on a database in [MySQL](http://www.mysql.com/) 5.1 or greater, shared between Admin and Public applications.
+Both versions rely on a database in [MySQL](http://www.mysql.com/) 5.1 or greater and [Redis](http://redis.io/), shared between Admin and Public applications.

+The Admin application depends on [Mongo](http://www.mongodb.org/).

 ## Quick Installation and Usage